Hollywood is rife with engineering stereotypes. Sometimes the depictions of engineers are outright wrong. But other times they’re on point.

 - Reverse engineering the biological effects of global warming on humans

 It’s only in movies where a single engineer wears countless hats.
-They’re high-level design engineers by day and global peacemakers by night.
+The engineer is a high-level designer by day and a global peacemaker by night.

 #3 The one-person show

 One engineer does everything from A through Z singlehandedly.
 For example, the U.S. President orders the development of a weather-fighting device.
 A single engineer then comes up with the design concept and manufactures the device.
 All the while, the engineer doesn’t ask for any outside help.
 And frankly, there’s no need.
 Because engineers are insanely brilliant and they’re masters of all trades, right?…

 In real life, a single engineer never will do everything.
 Especially, when we’re talking about working on bleeding-edge high-tech devices.
 In the real world, many different expert engineers need to collaborate together.